-1. Provision of 33% affordable housing units - 50% to be provided as social rent/affordable rent with 50% intermediate tenure
+1. Provision of 30% affordable housing units - 50% to be provided as social rent/affordable rent with 50% intermediate tenure

-2. The provision of a LEAP and Public Open Space
+2. The provision of a LEAP and Public Open Space and maintenance and management details

-3. Financial Contribution Towards Primary School Education
+3. Financial Contribution of £54,231towards Primary School Education